Module tf.advanced.highlight

 highlights : set|dict

 The nodes to be highlighted.
-Keys/elements are the nodes to be highlighted.
+Keys / elements are the nodes to be highlighted.
 This function is only interested in whether the members of tup are in it, and if so, what the values are (in case of a dict).
-If given as set: use the default highlight color.
-If given as dict: use the value as color.
+If given as set: use the default highlight colour.
+If given as dict: use the value as colour.

 Expand source code Browse git